The 5 best things about the Qantas/Air New Zealand codeshare deal

 So Qantas and Air New Zealand have officially joined forces, announcing a partnership that will see them codeshare across the majority of their domestic services.

 It's not particularly surprising.
 As soon as Air New Zealand and Virgin Australia ended their alliance, it was likely that Air New Zealand would seek another partner.
-Qantas was the only realistic choice (Jetstar is too cut-price and Tigerair is owned by Virgin).
+Qantas was the only realistic choice (Jetstar is too cut-price).

 The end of the old alliance admittedly wasn't great news for Virgin Australia passengers, since it cuts down on lounge access in the land of the long white cloud.
 However, for Qantas passengers flying into New Zealand, it's a welcome improvement.
 Here are five reasons why.